bordeaux-neurocampus/2024-Data-Analysis/README.md

 ### Homework

-Finish Exercices in Numpy.
+- Finish Exercices in Numpy.
-Start your study on linear algebra by watching the [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) videos by 3Blue1Brown on YouTube.
+- Start your study on linear algebra by watching the [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) videos by 3Blue1Brown on YouTube.
-Emphasis should be placed on chapters 1-11, as these chapters cover all the material you will need to complete this course.
+- Emphasis should be placed on chapters 1 to 11, as these chapters cover all the material you will need to complete this course.
-Feel free to watch the other videos though, as they are highly interesting!
+- Feel free to watch the other videos though, as they are highly interesting!

 ## Lecture 3